NewsLocal News

 McGirt argued that an amendment to the Major Crimes Act in 2010 said tribes must grant jurisdiction to the federal government to try a tribal member and that the Muscogee never did that.

-The court denied his motion on March 27, saying McGirt was mistaken and that the amendment was referring to state governments.
+On March 27, the court denied his motion, saying McGirt was mistaken and that the amendment referred to state governments, not the federal government.

 Furthermore, the court said McGirt is violating Rule 11 because he's caused unnecessary delays, needless expenses to the courts, and harassing emotional turmoil for the victims.